NFL Week 16 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the complete 2020 NFL Week 16 schedule including TV channels, start times, and information on how to watch all of today’s games on Christmas Day14.
+See below for the complete 2020 NFL Week 16 schedule including TV channels, start times, and information on how to watch all of today’s games including Christmas Day.
+Plus, follow scores and standings for Week 16 here.

 Still need fantasy help?
 We’ve got you covered